mannylogic/SDN_IDPS/README.md

 time, mitigation time, and the impact on legitimate traffic by measuring RTT, were recorded and analyzed.

-I have uploaded the full paper as well as Code used
+I have uploaded the full paper as well as Code used.